Kinn7/alx-pre_course/0x01-git/README.md

-Update ReadMe Directlry From github
+Update ReadMe Directly From github